1990 Formula One World Championship: Sporting and event regulations

+Season report

 Race 1: USA

 The first race of the year was held on an angular street circuit in Phoenix, Arizona, USA; the race became the season opener so it could be held in cooler and much more pleasant weather, avoiding the 104 F degree heat that made conditions very difficult at the previous race in Phoenix, which took place in June 1989.
 Unexpected rain in qualifying led to a grid with Gerhard Berger on pole position with Pierluigi Martini second in the Minardi, Andrea de Cesaris third in the Dallara, Jean Alesi fourth in the Tyrrell, Ayrton Senna down in fifth and Nelson Piquet sixth.
 Alesi took the lead at the start ahead of Berger, de Cesaris, Senna, Martini and Piquet.

 Alesi pulled away and Berger was dropping back Senna passed de Cesaris.
 Berger hit a wall on lap 9 forcing him to pit.
 He charged back but later retired with clutch problems.
 Alesi was 8.2 seconds ahead but Senna started to reel him in.
 Senna attacked on lap 34 but Alesi defended and kept the lead.
 Senna overtook Alesi one lap later and pulled away to win.
 Both Ferraris retired with Alain Prost retiring on lap 21 with an oil leak and Nigel Mansell on lap 49 with clutch problems.
 After that, Thierry Boutsen passed Piquet to take third with Stefano Modena's Brabham and Satoru Nakajima's Tyrrell getting the final points.